-- The PC LAN connector is a XLR connector that enables the connection to the PC LAN network. - The Audio Monitoring Outputs connectors are AES XLR connectors that allow audio output connections for monitoring purposes.
+- The PC LAN connector allows connection of the PC LAN interface of the EVS server to an Ethernet network. - The Audio Monitoring Outputs connectors are AES XLR connectors that allow audio output connections for monitoring purposes.

 The following connectors layouts are available according to your configuration: